mendix/docs/content/en/docs/appstore/modules/document-generation.md

 #### 3.2.1 Enabling the DocGen Request Handler {#enable-docgen}

-1. Make sure that you have the **ASu_DocumentGeneration_Initialize** already configured in your app’s runtime settings, as described in step 1 in the [Configuration](#configuration) section.
+1. Make sure that you have the **ASu_DocumentGeneration_Initialize** already configured in your app’s runtime settings.
+For more information, see the [Configuration](#configuration) section.

 2. Make sure that you have the application deployed to the Mendix Cloud.

 3. To allow the module to send and receive document generation requests in your Mendix Cloud environments, enable the DocGen request handler as follows:

     1. Go to the **Environments** page for the app as follows: